Regular Expression: Word Boundaries

 As you have seen so far, the patterns \d\d\d\d and \d\d has been used to match a four-digit or a two-digit number.

 It’ll be easier and more flexible if you use quantifiers that will be covered in the quantifiers tutorial.
-Basically, you can use \d{4} instead of \d\d\d\d, which is much shorter.
+You can use \d{4} instead of \d\d\d\d, which is much shorter.

 Summary